benjbuch/benjbuch.github.io/_projects/protocols-about.md

 Picture this: You're at the bench with a printed protocol from your colleague.
 There are handwritten notes in the margins which could be theirs, or maybe someone else's from three years ago.
 A concentration is crossed out and rewritten.
 A step number is circled with "skip this?" scrawled next to it.
 The printout is coffee-stained and dog-eared, so you're not sure if it's the current version or one from two revisions ago.

 Lab protocols live in a messy world.
 They get passed around as Word files like `Protocol_final_v3_ACTUAL_final.docx`, they're photocopied from papers, excerpted from lab notebooks, or typed up quickly and never quite finished.
-Critical details get buried in email threads.
-Authorship becomes murky.
+Critical details get buried in email threads, authorship becomes murky.
 And when methods evolve (as they always do), you end up with a dozen conflicting variants floating around.

 I got tired of that chaos.